emberjs/data/packages/request/README.md

 Of course, any handler may choose to read and handle the stream, and return either no stream or a different stream in the process.

+To conditionally stream, you can check if the user has requested the stream with `context.hasRequestedStream`.

 ---

 #### Automatic Currying of Stream and Response